bruno-san/DataScience-Em-Producao/README.md

 The files handler_v02.py and rossmann_v02.py were modified in this folder in order to update the relative paths inside both codes that refer to the model file and to the parameters files respectively.
 Furthermore, the handler.py code was also updated with the port 5000 specification.

-The folder was uploaded in the Heroku (), which is a free, online cloud server.
+The folder was uploaded in the Heroku, which is a free, online cloud server.
 Therefore, the production architecture can be represented as shown below:

 ![](img/module10/10_heroku.PNG)